blindFS/topiary-nushell/README.md

 ## Setup

-1. Install topiary-cli using whatever package-manager on your system (0.6.0+ suggested)
+1. Install topiary-cli using whatever package-manager on your system (0.6.1+ required)

 ```nushell
 # e.g. installing with cargo